 Picture, in your beautiful mind, three prefixes on two CPE routers.
-By default, a Juniper router generates only two VPN labels for these three prefixes: one label for each CPE router.
+By default, a Juniper PE router generates only two VPN labels for these three prefixes: one label for each CPE router (to be precise, for each next-hop from the perspective of the PE).
 Or per-link, to be precise.

 Let’s imagine that the two labels our PE router generates are 69 (nice), and 420.

 - 10.10.10.0/24 on CPE 1 gets label 69 (nice).

 - 10.10.20.0/24 on CPE 2 gets label 420.